Şahin Giray: Life

 In 1776, Şahin Giray succeeded his uncle to become Khan of Crimea.
 Sahin's rule was marked by upheaval.
 Russian expansion threatened the khanate from the 1730s up until the 1780s when they successfully seized the peninsula.
 During his brief reign, he embarked on a program to re-build and modernise the Crimean Khanate.
 These reforms centred on the economy and government infrastructure, but included opening factories and moving the capital from Bakhchisaray to the important trade city of Caffa. Şahin Giray developed a fiscal policy that included the restructuring of taxation among Christians and non-Christians.
 He attempted to equalize taxes, however Christian taxation was much heavier than non-Christian people, ultimately leading to tensions between the clergy and Russia.
 Militarily, Şahin Giray attempted to implement a new, more tolerant policy towards the Jewish and Christian minorities and integrating the two into the Muslim-majority military.
 However, his reforms were not well-received by the Nogai Tatar nobility or local aristocracy who both saw them as threatening their privileges and anti-Muslim, and by the common people who also saw this cross-religious integration as contradicting the laws of Islam.

 Sahin's westernization policies led to rebellion in 1777.
 He was only able to resume control in 1778 thanks to the assistance of Catherine II and the Russian military.
-This turmoil turned into full civil war that led to Sahin's dethronement by the Russia's Catherine the Great in 1783.
+This turmoil turned into full civil war that led to Sahin's dethronement by Russia's Catherine the Great in 1783.
 Eventually, under enormous pressure from Russia and facing the inevitability of defeat, he agreed to annexation of the Khanate into the Russian Empire.
 As a result, he was compelled to move to Saint Petersburg, where he lived under house arrest.
-He appealed to be allowed to move to Edirne, where he had spent much of his childhood.
+Despite warnings from Empress Catherine that his life could be in danger if he travelled to Turkey, he appealed to be allowed to move to Edirne, where he had spent much of his childhood.
 In 1787, Russia and the Ottoman Empire agreed to allow him to move to Edirne.
 This move was not the retirement he was expecting because the Ottoman authorities saw him as a possible challenger to the imperial Ottoman throne.
-He was moved under arrest to Constantinople and then Rhodes where he was executed later that year under the order of the Ottoman sultan Abdul Hamid I.
+Further, Sultan Abdul Hamid I regarded him as a traitor for surrendering Crimea to the Russians.
+He was moved under arrest to Constantinople and then Rhodes where, after a failed attempt to seek asylum at the French consulate there, he was executed later that year under the order of the sultan.
+His body was buried in an undisclosed location, while his head was sent to the sultan in Constantinople.
+His property, however, was not confiscated, and was returned to his remaining family in Edirne.

-Şahin Giray's family lived in Burgazada, Istanbul after his execution.
+Şahin Giray's family lived in Burgazada, Constantinople after his execution.